 10) Replace the clear plastic finger dial and centre screw and tighten the screw (see below).

-11) Test the dial rotates OK (to make sure the procedure has worked) and then finally replace the paper label and push fit the plastic centre cover.
+11) Test that the vintage telephone dial rotates OK (to make sure the procedure has worked) and then finally replace the paper label and push fit the plastic centre cover.
 Then test the dial again.

-All should now be OK and you should now repaired on of the UK's nostalgic 746 Telephones.
+All should now be OK with the vintage telephone dial.
+A simple repair on the UK's nostalgic 746 Telephone.

 Thank you for your comment and nice words on my blog.